abloomston/workwithme.guide-myguide/index.md

 ## Personality

-  *How do you act in the world?*
+**How do you act in the world?**

-  - *In Conversation*: My mind can stay on one topic even well after a conversation has progressed elsewhere.
-Sometimes I lose track of the conversation and just focus on that topic.
+  - **Reflecting**: I often times think about one topic for extensive periods of time.
+An easy way to spot if I'm reflecting is when I mention a conversation topic from 5 minutes ago when the conversation has progressed elsewhere.
+Here are some things I might reflect upon:
+    - Think about a problem, challenge, or conjecture e.g. "The Clinton Conjecture: [Robert Delaunay](https://en.wikipedia.org/wiki/Robert_Delaunay) and [Boris Delaunay](https://en.wikipedia.org/wiki/Boris_Delaunay) are related."
+    - Reflect on a conversation topic, e.g. "Which do you prefer, Roman columns or Greek pillars?"
+    - Or ideals, dreams, and counterexamples, e.g. "What if I told you that that `x = y/z;` was constant time?"

 ### Warning Signs

-When you don't feel safe in a conversation, how does this manifest itself in your actions or affects?
+**When you don't feel safe in a conversation, how does this manifest itself in your actions or affects?**

   - I can be fairly reserved until I feel comfortable.
 Here comfort can mean any of the following:
     1. I know and am at ease with the individuals I am with;